oernster/ClearBudget/README.md

 The gate is 100% line and branch coverage over `clear_budget`, `main` and the Qt-free half of the setup program.
 A coverage-gated run prints the coverage table last and emits no "N passed" line, so read the exit code: `0` means the tests passed AND the gate was met.
+The full run is a Windows job: the setup program's tests write real registry keys and shortcuts, so on Linux and macOS run everything else with `pytest --ignore=tests/installer --no-cov`.
 See [DEVELOPMENT-README.md](DEVELOPMENT-README.md) for what sits outside the gate.

 ---